ladder/ladder/README.md

 ### Configuring Resources

 If the LADDER_BASE_URI global constant is set, base URIs are dynamically generated based on the name of the model class.
-However, you can still set the base URI for a class explicitly just as you would in ActiveTriples, eg:
+However, you can still set the base URI for a class explicitly just as you would in ActiveTriples:

 ```ruby
 LADDER_BASE_URI = 'http://example.org'